jimburton/CI505/CABAL.md

 # Working with projects

-If you are working on a very small script or program that fits into one module and has no external dependencies (i.e. libraries that aren't part of the Haskell base language), you can get along very well using the interpreter `ghci` to run and experiment with the code and the compiler `ghc` to build an executable.
-For anything larger you need a *build tool*.
-This will automate the downloading of the right versions of library dependencies, make sure that everything is compiled in the right order, make it easy to run a suite of tests and to package your application for other users.
-There are two dominant build tools for Haskell -- [`stack`](https://docs.haskellstack.org/en/stable/README/) and [`cabal`](https://www.haskell.org/cabal/).
+If you're working on a very small script or program that fits into one module and has no external dependencies (i.e. you aren't importing libraries that aren't part of the Haskell base language), you can get along very well using the interpreter `ghci` to run and experiment with the code and the compiler `ghc` to build an executable.
+For anything bigger you need a *build tool*.
+This will automate downloading of the dependencies, make sure everything is compiled in the right order, make it easy to run a suite of tests and to package your application for other users.
+There are two main ways of building Haskell projects -- [`stack`](https://docs.haskellstack.org/en/stable/README/) and [`cabal`](https://www.haskell.org/cabal/).
 I tend to use `cabal` so that's what is described below.

 `cabal` is installed on Linux in the labs but it will be an older version that needs to be upgraded.
 Start by entering these commands into a terminal: